5 Ways a Paid Search Campaign Complements SEO

 Rank for Branded Keywords and Competitor Keywords:

 Your website should already be ranking for your branded keywords.
 This should be a no-brainer, and it’s likely that you wouldn’t even have done any work for these rankings- They just come naturally.
 But ranking for your competitor’s branded terms is a different story.
 While it is difficult to rank highly for a competitor’s branded terms, you can easily add those terms to your Paid Search campaign!
-Now you’re ads are appearing when someone searches for a competitor.
+Now your ads are appearing when someone searches for a competitor.